cmpbj/wwi-dbt/README.md

 2. Ensure you have Python and `pip` installed.
 3. Install the dependencies: `pip install -r requirements.txt`
 4. Install the git hooks: `pre-commit install`
-5. Configure your local `profiles.yml` file (usually in `~/.dbt/`) with your development environment credentials.
+5. Configure your local `profiles.yml` file with your development environment credentials.
 6. Now, whenever you try to commit (`git commit`), the hooks will run automatically!
 You can also run them manually at any time with `pre-commit run --all-files`.

-This project demonstrates a robust pipeline for maintaining quality and consistency in a dbt project, automating critical validations early in the development cycle and in CI.